Quickstart (Bubble integration) - Creating a PDF from a template

 Go the 'plugins' tab in the editor of the Bubble app that you're using DocuPotion in.
 Search for DocuPotion and install the free plugin.

-Copy and paste this access token into the 'API Key' and 'API Key - dev.' fields in the 'Plugins' tab:
+Get your API key from the API Integration tab in your DocuPotion dashboard and copy and paste it into the 'API Key' and 'API Key - dev.' fields in the 'Plugins' tab.

 Note: DocuPotion does not provide separate API Keys for dev and live versions of your app.
 You use the same API Key for both.